timewave-computer/valence-services/contracts/services/rebalancer/README.md

 }
 ```
 Each target needs to specify what is the denom, the percentage of the portfolio you want to allocate to this target and an optional min balance.
 The min balance is the minimum amount of funds you want to keep in this target.

+### Order of that targets in the list
+The order of the targets is very important mainly for 2 reasons:

+1. Calculations happens in order of the targets in the list, so the first target will be calculated first, the higher the target is in the list, the higher the chance it will be rebalanced if limits are reached.
+2. When `TargetOverrideStrategy::Priority` is used (read below), the priority is determined by the order of the targets in the list.

 ### PID
 The PID parameters that will be used to calculate the rebalance amount.
 [Read more about PID](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller)